 - Our duties toward property, marriage and speaking the truth

 Yahweh chose ONE group of people as his chosen possession – Abraham’s seed, Israel – because of Abraham’s righteousness.
-Yahweh only has one group of chosen people, and it doesn’t have anything to do with nationality, race, color or gender.
+Yahweh still only has one group of chosen people, and it doesn’t have anything to do with nationality, race, color or gender.
 There is nothing today that identifies us as a native-born Israelite.
 The Word goes out to everybody.
 It doesn’t matter if you were born Israel or not.
 What matters is that you CHOOSE to be part of Israel.
 It has to do with whether you are in covenant or out of covenant.
 If you are in covenant with Him and keeping the terms of His contract, then you are part of Israel.
 If you are out of covenant with Him, you are a gentile.

 Peter says in Acts 5:31 that God exalted Yeshua as Savior for Israel.
 If we do not want to be part of Israel (part of the covenant), then the Bible is not for us.
 The entire Bible was written for the Israelite people – all twelve tribes.
 It was written by Israelites, for Israelites.
 Yeshua (Hebrew name for Jesus) was an Israelite Jew from the tribe of Judah.
 John the Baptist was a priest from the house of Levi.
 Paul was a scholar of the Torah from the tribe of Benjamin.
 The disciples were also Israelites from various tribes.
 Matthew, James, John, Philip, Andrew, and Peter were from Galilee, a town settled by tribes from Zebulon, Naphtali, Issachar and Asher.
 Nathanael (Bartholomew) was an Israelite.

 Yeshua himself said that He only came for the “lost sheep of the house of Israel” and sent His disciples first to Israel.
-Peter and James write their letters to the exiles in the Dispersion.
-Hebrews was written to the Israelites.
+Peter and James write their letters to the Israelite exiles in the Dispersion.
+Hebrews was written to the Israelite tribes.
 Not to mention the fact that the 144,000 sealed as servants of God in Revelation 7 are from the twelve tribes of Israel and the gates of the New Jerusalem in Revelation 21 are named for the twelve tribes of the sons of Israel.